FjellOverflow/fjellheimen/docs/stacks/servarr.md

 *"Prowlarr is a tool that lets you manage your torrent trackers and usenet indexers for various PVR apps such as LazyLibrarian, Lidarr, Mylar3, Radarr, Readarr, and Sonarr."*

+*"Bazarr is a companion application to Sonarr and Radarr that manages and downloads subtitles based on your requirements."*

 ## Configuration
 Starting the application containers is straightforward.
 The primary task involves configuring the applications to seamlessly interact with each other.
 They are intended to operate together as follows: